-A new state law requires reading interventionists to screen all students in grades K-2 and new students in our district for dyslexia.
+A state law requires reading interventionists to screen all students in grades K-2 and all new students for dyslexia.
 We have to complete 2 hours of training in dyslexia screening, intervention, accommodations, and using technology.

-The state DOE has not made any recommendations about the best screening method.
-As a district, we use DIBELS to screen our K-2 students.
+The state DOE has not made any recommendations about the best (or any) screening method.
+In our district, we use DIBELS to screen our K-2 students.
 What’s the best method of screening?

 From Dr. Melissa Farrall, co-author of Wrightslaw: All About Tests and Assessments, Second Edition —